Stock investing "How-To"

 If you are still undecided, after reviewing our Top 10 stock lists, you can also check our Obermatt Stock Analysis, peruse the website of the company or conduct your own research.

 Once you have purchased a stock, the next question that arises is when to sell the stock.
 Historical price developments are not the reason or basis for the sale of the stock.
 That is only a reflection of where the stock is valued today.
-To verify this, it is worth looking at the combined or value rank.
-It indicates whether the valuation is too high (low rank) or too low (high rank).
+To verify this, it is worth looking at the Obermatt Combined or Value rank.
+They indicate whether the valuation is too high (low rank) or too low (high rank).

 Stocks should be sold if you do not want them anymore, they do not have a good Obermatt rank or you need to liquidate.
 They should not be sold simply because the price has just fallen.

 You can save money simply by eliminating unnecessary commissions and transaction fees.
 That is why it is important that you do not buy and sell too often because that will increase your fees.
 In order to avoid unnecessary transactions and resultant fees, establish higher purchase hurdles and lower sales hurdles.
 This way you can have a multi-year holding period for your shares, which is optimal for long-term growth.